 Whatever your denomination, you’re sure to find something to enjoy in Bethlehem on Christmas Eve as there are multiple services and processions, including Catholic, Protestant, Greek Orthodox, Ethiopian, Armenian and more.
 Check out our FULL guide to the Christmas services in Bethlehem.
 I’m not sure if they still do it, but you also used to be able to get a special Christmas stamp in your passport from the Post Office next to Manger Square.
 I remember being quite chuffed getting this stamp, only to lose my passport a few months later…

 Seeing Bethlehem at Christmas is probably best accomplished through tour operators, most of whom will be glad to assist you.
-We’ll leave it to you to decide who to pick.
-Just bear in mind that going it alone is possible, and you could even drive there, but you’ll have to negotiate security checkpoints and gruff security personnel on both sides who will probably be short on the old Christmas spirit (personal experience speaking here).
+We can highly recommend this budget-friendly Christmas Eve tour; just bear in mind that going it alone is possible, and you could even drive there, but you’ll have to negotiate security checkpoints and gruff security personnel on both sides who will probably be short on the old Christmas spirit (personal experience speaking here).

 So, to really enjoy your Christmas in Israel it will probably be a whole lot easier to go through a tour operator.
 At the very least, get on an organized bus that will get you to Bethlehem; you can always do your own thing once safely there.